Ladysnake/Ladysnake.github.io/wiki/blast.md

 ### Amethyst Bombard

-Crafted by applying an Amethyst Block to a Bombard in the Smithing Table, the Amethyst Bombard **adds amethyst shards to your explosion**, at the **cost of the explosion damage**.
-These shards will spread in all directions and **deal 2 (1 heart) damage per shard**.
+Crafted by applying an Amethyst Block to a Bombard in the Smithing Table, the Amethyst Bombard **adds amethyst shards to your explosion**, at the **cost of the normal explosion damage**.
+These shards will spread in all directions and **deal 2 damage (1 heart) per shard**.

 <img src="blast/AmethystBombard.png" alt="Amethyst Bombard" style="zoom:80%;" />